01

 Ashwagandha (Withania somnifera), also known as Indian ginseng, winter cherry or sleep berry, is a ‘child with many names’.
 Originally from Africa and Asia, the ‘queen of Ayurveda’ spread from these regions to other countries and can now also be found in southern Europe, on the Canary Islands and Cape Verde.
 The plant loves sandy to gravelly soils and, given good conditions, can grow to a height of 160 cm.
 Externally, the herbaceous nightshade plant is characterised by ovate to elongated leaves that are mint-green to olive-green in colour.
 The undersides of the leaves are covered with fine hairs.
 During its flowering period between July and September, the plant produces relatively inconspicuous bell-shaped flowers, which develop into strikingly bright red berry fruits.

-Ashwagandha effect: What is ashwagandha good for?
+What is ashwagandha good for? - Effect & scientifically documented uses

 Anyone who associates the word ashwagandha and the epithet ‘queen of Ayurveda’ with fairytale images from Indian genres will be somewhat surprised by the original meaning.
 In ancient Indian Sanskrit, ashwagandha means ‘the smell of a horse’ – a name that the plant probably owes to its characteristic scent.
 Some Ayurvedic experts also see this as an indication that the plant ‘can awaken the stallion in us’.
 But that is not the only health benefit that ashwagandha has to offer.